JonahEgashira/GP1/proposal-en.md

 # Approach
 ## Using Noise in VE learning
-Darts will be used as a motor learning task in this research.
+Golf putt will be used as a motor learning task in this research.
-In order to test if inducing variability in VE can strengthen motor skill transfer and retention in the real-world, sensorimotor noise will be added to dart throws.
+In order to test if inducing variability in VE can strengthen motor skill transfer and retention in the real-world, sensorimotor noise will be added to golf putting.
-For the virtual dart setting, Meta Quest 2 will be used as a HMD, and the dart throwing environment will be implemented by Unity.
+For the virtual dart setting, Meta Quest 2 will be used as a HMD, and the golf putting environment will be implemented by Unity.

 ## Noise Implementation
 The trajectory of a dart is determined by release point, velocity, and the magnitude of gravity.
 Noise will be added by changing the velocity of the dart in VE.